 1. Zip Line at the Alligator Farm

-A visit to the St. Augustine Alligator Farm Zoological Park is the must-do thing to do in St. Augustine with teens.
+A visit to the St. Augustine Alligator Farm Zoological Park is the must-do in St. Augustine with teens.
 See dozens of crocs and alligators, plus exotic birds, turtles, reptiles and monkeys, in a lush tropical setting.
-But the real thrill here is the Crocodile Crossing Zip Line.

 Teens will love this zip line, a high ropes course and zip line tour that goes right over the alligators and crocodiles!
 There are two different courses to choose from: a short route, the Sepik course, goes a maximum of 20 feet high and takes about 45 minutes.
 The second route, the Nile, is for the more adventurous!
-It goes a maximum of 60 feet high and takes about two hours.
+It goes a maximum of 60 feet high and takes about 90 minutes.

 Both ziplining courses take you through the treetops and over exhibits, including the Land of Crocodiles.
 But don’t be too scared; everyone wears a harness and is connected to a safety line.